datalad-handbook/book/docs/basics/101-121-siblings.rst

 and you can also see a commit that records how you ``merged`` your room mate's dataset changes into your own dataset.
-The commit message of this latter commit for now might contain many words yet unknown to you if you don't use Git, but a later section will get into the details of what the meaning of ":term:`merge`", ":term:`branch`", "refs" or ":term:`master`" is.
+The commit message of this latter commit for now might contain many words yet unknown to you if you do not use Git, but a later section will get into the details of what the meaning of ":term:`merge`", ":term:`branch`", "refs" or ":term:`master`" is.